 top of page

-It’s 1892.
 Reportedly, the “American frontier” no longer exists, the so-called Gilded Age is waning, and Queen Victoria’s reign is near its end.
-The robber barons—American capitalism personified—are asserting power and prestige throughout the U.S. as the Morgans, Rockefellers, and Carnegies accumulate wealth and capital.
+The robber barons—American capitalism personified—assert power and personify prestige throughout the U.S. as the Morgans, Rockefellers, and Carnegies accumulate wealth and capital.

 There on the edge of the Big Woods in Minnesota, the town of Faribault has already tapped into the abundance of trees and farmland that keeps its mills turning out a seemingly endless supply of lumber and flour.
 As in the East, the power and wealth of Faribault have settled into the hands of a relatively few influential businessmen—the town’s “Captains of Industry” as dubbed later by the Faribault Journal in 1903.